Terpene Isolation Could Be The Future Of Cannabis

 There Is An Increasing Interest In Isolated Terpenes

-As you may already know, terpenes are aromatic compounds that are largely responsible for the smell and taste of cannabis.
-They are also believed to interact synergistically with cannabinoids to improve the efficacy of medical marijuana.
+Terpenes are aromatic compounds that are largely responsible for the smell and taste of cannabis.
+Terpenes are believed to interact synergistically with cannabinoids to improve the efficacy of medical marijuana.

 “There are rumors about a number of pure terpene products expected to be on the market in the very near future.”